 The parent or guardian of any student who must take prescribed medication at school and who desires assistance of school personnel must submit a written statement of instructions from the physician, physician assistant, or nurse practitioner, and a parental request for assistance in administering the medications.
-Any student may carry and self-administer prescription auto-injectable epinephrine only if the student submits a written statement of instructions from the physician or physician assistant and written parental consent authorizing the self-administration of medication, providing a release for the school nurse or other personnel to consult with the child's health care provider as questions arise, and releasing the District and personnel from civil liability if the child suffers any adverse reaction as a result of the self-administration of medication.
+Any student may carry and self-administer prescription auto-injectable epinephrine or inhaled asthma medication only if the student submits a written statement of instructions and confirmation that the pupil is able to self-administer the medication from the physician or physician assistant and written parental consent authorizing the self-administration of medication, providing a release for the school nurse or other personnel to consult with the child's health care provider as questions arise, and releasing the District and personnel from civil liability if the child suffers any adverse reaction as a result of the self-administration of medication.